 - Forensic Magazine: Forensic Magazine is an online and printed media publication that explores trends and technology in the field of forensic science.
 While its primary focus is on technology, product reviews, and recommendations, the magazine has a section for job listings.
 You can even sort job listings by specialties, such as forensic engineering or linguistics.
 Pay close attention to the start and end date on the job postings.
 The site is kept up to date and postings are continuously added, but some of the ads are older and may have closed by the time you see them.

 - The American Society of Crime Laboratory Directors: As the name implies, the American Society of Crime Laboratory Directors was formed to keep managers and administrators apprised of trends within forensics and criminal justice.
-Fortunately for job seekers, though, the society also features employment opportunities.
+Fortunately for job seekers, though, society also features employment opportunities.
 The jobs listed are a mixed bag of specialized, entry-level and management positions.
 It may be an especially useful site for those looking to advance their career or move up the chain.

 - Indeed.com: An old standby in job search sites, Indeed.com features a comprehensive job search that allows users to find careers by location, job type, salary, or all of the above.
 Using a keyword search, Indeed.com allows job seekers to find exactly what they're looking for.
 A quick search for forensics can yield more than 2,000 possibilities.

-It's important to remember that online job sites are not the be all, end all of job searching.
+It's important to remember that online job sites are not the be all, end all of the job searching.
 They're a great starting point to get a feel for what's out there, but they should not be the only tool on your duty belt.
 Remember to apply the keys to job search success: networking, cold calling, informational interviews, and perseverance.

 When using online job boards, don't forget to look closely at the opening and closing dates; some job advertisements tend to hang around on the Internet long after they've been filled.
 Also, take the time to tweak your resume to make sure your qualifications match the job you're going for.